mendesbayout/DjangoRestApi/README.md

 4️⃣ Intall dependencies: pip install -r requirements.txt

-5️⃣ make sure you have sqlite3 & DB browser installed in order to help you
+5️⃣ make sure you have sqlite3 & the dbcheff(from the rep) is on the source

-6️⃣ Go to project main directory.
-CD > project

-7️⃣ Apply migrations + py manage.py migrate (however not necessary due to sqlite.db is already populated and available (dbcheff), as well as already configured.

 8️⃣ Create superuser : py manage.py createsuperuser ⚠️